 It's not just the link between anxiety symptoms and magnesium that's important.
 Research also seems to locate anxiolytic (anti-anxiety) effects in magnesium as well.
 One study found that magnesium affects the same receptors as benzodiazepines, a common and powerful anti-anxiety drug.

-We already know that anxiety may decrease norepinephrine release, and there is reason to believe that the enzymes that affect serotonin may also be affected by low magnesium levels.
-All of this is supported by the research.
+We already know that magnesium may decrease norepinephrine release, and there is reason to believe that the enzymes that affect serotonin may also be affected by low magnesium levels.

 Not a Cure, But A Support System